-improvement...best and comparable practices as well as provincially accepted design guidelines were used in the context of the current conditions.
+best and comparable practices as well as provincially accepted design guidelines were used in the context of the current conditions.
 It is important to note that the scope of the ATMP does not include recommendations regarding signalization or new controls at these locations.
-This work would be done through engineering and public works as part of technical transportation analysis.
-However, potential enhancements were identified based on the current conditions taking into consideration the new AT infrastructure that needs to be accommodated.
+This work would be done through broader road projects and as part of technical transportation analysis.
+However, potential enhancements were identified based on the current conditions, with a focus on new AT infrastructure that needs to be accommodated.